louiss0/cn-efs/README.md

 I have decided to do this because I don't think it's good practice to write utility classes inconsistently.

 We also don't have a cache. **When React rerenders all of the work will all be redone again**.

+## Comparison

+This library is a set of functions that understands different CSS frameworks.
+No function in this library is coupled to a specific framework by way of config.
+Since this library only sorts and breaks apart strings it should be faster than it's competitors. **It's an extension of `clsx`**.

+**When compared to `tailwind-merge` you don't have to configure it to use objects.
+**

+It uses the JS `Map` to do filtering and breaks apart strings.
+This makes it optimal for most projects.

 ## Recommendations